BHFock/git-cl/README.md

 - Changelists are local and not version-controlled
 - See the [tutorial](docs/tutorial.md) for full details

-## Maintenance Disclaimer
+## Project status

-This is a personal tool, built to support my own Git workflow.
-No active maintenance or collaboration is planned. `git-cl` is considered feature-complete.
+`git-cl` is considered feature-complete.
 It remains available for use, fork, or adaptation under the license terms.
 Further changes are not planned.

 ## License